Viacom revenue misses estimates on fewer movie releases

 On Wednesday, Time Warner said that advertising revenue at Turner, its cable network division, was up 1 percent.

-The lacklustre ad results at both media conglomerates could point to a broader downward trend as consumers shift the way they watch TV and advertisers put more dollars towards digital buys.
+The lackluster ad results at both media conglomerates could point to a broader downward trend as consumers shift the way they watch TV and advertisers put more dollars toward digital buys.

 Shares of Viacom were down 1 percent at $80.90 in afternoon trade on Wednesday.